 Set yourself achievable goals

-One of the keys to staying motivated is setting simple, achievable goals.
-There's no point aiming for a marathon if you haven't run in weeks or even months!
+One of the keys to staying motivated is setting simple and achievable goals.
+No need to aim for a marathon if you haven't run in weeks or even months!
 Start with short sessions (20 minutes is already great), then gradually increase the duration and intensity.

-Setting small goals is the key to staying on track without feeling overwhelmed by a goal that feels too far away.
+Setting small goals is the key to staying on track without feeling overwhelmed by a goal that seems too far away.

 Tip 2

-If you run in the evening, keep your autumn runs safe with visible equipment suited to low light.
+If you run in the evening, keep your autumn runs safe with visible gear suited for the dark.

-And of course, a good phone mount like the Shapeheart is a must for listening to your best motivational playlists while keeping your hands free.
+And of course, a great phone mount like the Shapeheart is a must for listening to your best motivational playlists while keeping your hands free.

 The most practical phone mount on the market?